gapacurar/AIFacade/docs/maintenance_document.md

 ## Overview

-This document provides guidelines for maintaining the Flask web application deployed via Docker, Gunicorn and Caddy.
-It includes instructions for updates, logging, monitoring, dependency management and common troubleshooting procedures.
+This document provides guidelines for maintaining the Flask web application deployed via Docker, Gunicorn, and Caddy.
+It includes instructions for updates, logging, monitoring, dependency management,t and common troubleshooting procedures.

 ## 1. Application Updates